ROYAL LIFE DETOX

 The manic side of bipolar disorder can also lead someone to engage in risky behaviors that can endanger others, like excessive spending or gambling, unsafe sexual activity, reckless driving, or other impulsive actions.
 Mania may also trigger psychosis or a detachment from reality that can include hallucinations or delusions not unlike symptoms seen in schizophrenia.

-On the other end of the spectrum are major depressive episodes, which represent the low points of bipolar disorder and can severely impact one’s day-to-day functioning:
+On the other end of the spectrum are major depressive episodes, which represent the low points of bipolar disorder and can severely impact one’s day-to-day functioning

 • Persistent sadness or feelings of hopelessness